Pie lovers, cheesecake lovers, and graham cracker crust lovers unite! This Key Lime White Chocolate Cheesecake Pie is for you.

 You wouldn’t believe the number of times I read comments on recipes that say something like, “Chocolate makes me gag, but I thought I might like this quadruple chocolate cake.
 I was wrong!
 Yuck!” or “I was hoping this banana bread would make me like bananas.
 Spoiler alert: it didn’t.”

 To avoid such possible scenarios and spare anyone great pain over dessert, let me say it again: this pie is for lime lovers only.

-Kind of like a super creamy pudding-like jam, curd can be enjoyed a million ways (not the least of which is a spoon going straight into the bowl or jar).
+Kind of like a super creamy pudding-like jam, you can enjoy curd a million ways.
+Not the least of which is a spoon going straight into the bowl or jar.
 It is terribly delicious.

 Don’t be like me.
 Let curd (not crud) be part of your life forever.

-Hopefully I can convince my family to stop shoveling rocks long enough to have a mini Memorial Day BBQ next week – just so I have an excuse to eat some of this pie (and also so I can rest my puny arms that aren’t exactly conditioned for wheeling massive loads of rocks around the house; ouchie-wa-wa).
+Hopefully I can convince my family to stop shoveling rocks long enough.
+Then, we can have a mini Memorial Day BBQ next week.
+You know, so I have an excuse to eat some of this pie.

 One Year Ago: Grilled Greek Chicken Kebabs with Simple Tzatziki Sauce

 Two Years Ago: Grilled Honey & Ginger Marinated Flank Steak

 Three Years Ago: Peanut Butter Cookie Dough Dip